best coaches advice

 “Learn to love the process.”Jim Rutberg

-To stay engaged in endurance sports long-term, you have to love the process of training.
+To stay engaged in endurance sports long-term, my advice is that you have to love the process of training.
 Sometimes the event you’re training for is a year or more away, and that’s a long time to maintain enthusiasm and focus.
 In the best-case scenario, it’s not the events that keep you engaged in your sport.
 Rather, your love for the sport and the process of training is ideally what sustains your engagement, and the events give you something to direct your training toward.

 “Practice self-empathy.”